- Pro Video

 All of the mics we've covered thus far have featured 1/8" (3.5mm) outputs that are compatible with the mic inputs found on DSLRs, mirrorless, and smaller prosumer video cameras.
 Next, we'll check out shotguns that feature 3-pin XLR outputs.
 But, no matter what kind of gear you're using, we encourage you to get your mic off of the camera and closer to the sound source whenever possible.
 One of the best ways to accomplish this is to use a boompole and a longer mic cable.

-Using an on-camera microphone will greatly improve the sound your camera captures but, the thing is, your camera is usually somewhat far away from the sounds it needs to hear.
+Using an on-camera microphone will greatly improve the sound your camera captures but, the thing is, your camera is usually somewhat far away from the sounds it needs to record.
 If your camera is 10 feet away from the sound you’re recording, it’s going to sound like it’s that far away—even with a good on-camera shotgun mic.
 This is why it’s almost always worth it to position microphones as close as possible to the sound source, whether they’re wireless lavalier mics, a shotgun on a boompole, or some other solution.

-All of the microphones covered so far featured shockmounts that include a female 3/8" thread at their base.
+All of the microphones covered so far feature shockmounts that include a female 3/8" thread at their base.
 This thread enables you to connect the microphone to the top of a boompole.
 With the use of a simple mini-plug extension cable, such as the RØDE VC1, you can easily adapt your on-camera mic to be used on a boompole.
 It's also worth noting that the majority of these mini-plug shotgun microphones can be used with cameras that feature XLR inputs.
 You just need to outfit them with an adapter, such as the Kopul XLR to Mini Adapter.

 If you’re interested in XLR-based microphones like the AT875R, but you’re using a DSLR or a mirrorless camera that doesn’t feature XLR inputs or phantom power, you’re not out of luck.
 You can adapt any of the professional shotguns covered in this article to your mini-plug-based camera by using a product called a “Camcorder XLR Adapter.”
 These are compact boxes that attach to the base of your camera (or elsewhere on your camera rig).
 Their basic function is to connect to your camera’s mini-plug mic input via a short cable, enabling you to attach multiple XLR-based microphones to their integrated XLR inputs.
 Some of the more advanced Camcorder XLR Adapters, such as the Beachtek DXA-SLR ULTRA and the juicedLink RM222 Riggy-Micro, are powered by batteries, and can supply phantom power to mics that need it.

-If you’re the type of person who goes to great lengths to get the best-looking images you can, it’s probably a good idea to go the extra mile for your sound quality as well.
-A popular choice for those who want the next level of sonic performance is the RØDE NTG-3 shotgun.
+If you’re the type of person who goes to great lengths to get the best-looking images you can, it’s probably a good idea to go the extra mile for your sound quality, as well.
+A popular choice for those who want the next plateau of sonic performance is the RØDE NTG-3 shotgun.
 There is no battery option for this mic; it requires phantom power for operation.
-This microphone was designed to reject radio-frequency interference and can withstand exposure to the elements, but the thing to get excited about is how good your camera is going to sound.
+This microphone was designed to reject radio-frequency interference and can withstand exposure to the elements, but the thing to get excited about is how good your video is going to sound.
 Once again, the Auray DUSM-1 and 1.5 foot Kopul cable cover your mounting and cable needs, and the Auray WSS-2018 will provide ample wind protection.

 Of all of the microphones covered in this article, none of them has as legendary a reputation as the Sennhesier MKH 416.
 Known for its highly directive pick-up pattern and its tank-like rugged construction, the MKH 416 has been a “go-to” shotgun microphone for industry professionals for decades, and it continues to be a favorite today.
 This microphone also needs phantom power to operate, as there is no battery option.
 Mounting, output cable, and wind protection needs are covered by the Auray DUSM-1, 1.5 foot Kopul cable and Auray WSS-2018.

 Hopefully, this article has given you a pretty good idea of some of the options available for improving your on-camera audio.
-If you have any questions about the products or techniques we covered, you can always reach out to a helpful B&H Sales Professional by calling 1-800-831-2434, having a Live Chat, or stopping by the SuperStore in New York City.
+If you have any questions about the products or techniques we covered, you can always reach out to a helpful B&H sales professional by calling 1-800-831-2434, having a Live Chat, or stopping by the SuperStore, in New York City.